maidsafe/temp_safe_network/sn_cli/README.md

 ##### Run a local network for testing: `--test`

 The `run-baby-fleming` command accepts a `--test` or `-t` flag to automatically create a new Safe and authorise the CLI for test purposes.
-This requires that the `node`, `authd` and `cli` themselves be installed in the correct locations on the system
+This requires that the `sn_node`, `sn_authd` and CLI themselves be installed in the correct locations on the system

 #### Connect to a shared network